Greedyiguane/Motd/README.md

-something lurks around in horror, go check that out, but seriously, heres the patch notes
-- Added Level 3 + VHS
+I call this- THE REJECT EDITION
-- Added VHS to Level 2
+- Added VHS to level 2 for real
+- Added more monsters :)
+- Removed access to vents for everyone
-- ENJOY!!!!
+- ENJOY!!!